monishth/case_study_1/README.md

 # Case study 1
+## Execution

+Run ``` python Tetris.py ```
 ## Design

-My first thought after seeing the task was to split it into more managable sections and tackle them 1 by 1.
-The file handling and the tetris engine can very clearly be split up so I decided to focus on the engine first.
+My first thought after seeing the task was to split it into more manageable sections and tackle them 1 by 1.
+The file handling and the Tetris engine can very clearly be split up so I decided to focus on the engine first.
 I then decided that python would be a good fit for this case study as it is very fast to develop with and it is easier to test ideas.

 ### Tetris engine